katherinewu312/cs6120-tasks/l7/discussion.md

 [(Code)](https://github.com/katherinewu312/cs6120-tasks/tree/main/l7)

-We implemented a pass which replaces every division instruction with a `select` instruction (the LLVM of a ternary statement in C) that checks if we're dividing by 0 and if so returns 0, otherwise returning the actual quotient that is computed.
+We implemented a pass which replaces every division instruction with a `select` instruction (the LLVM equivalent of a ternary statement in C) that checks if we're dividing by 0 and if so returns 0, otherwise returning the actual quotient that is computed.

 In other words, our pass turns instructions like:
 ```llvm
 %11 = fdiv float 5.0, %10         ; Note that %10 may store the value 0